Tysiachnyi/KoshelOK/README.md

 My project for sale.
 <br>
-Mission: Create a web and mobile version of site to give a fast credits.
+Task: Create a web and mobile version of site to give a fast credits.
+Next task: move all to react or angular2+